 - Free copies.

-"Laredo welcomes paisanos," said Laredo Mayor Raul G. Salinas.
+"Laredo welcomes paisanos," said Laredo Mayor Pro Tempore Esteban Rangel.
 "We want their experience in Laredo to be positive, restful, and beneficial before they continue into Mexico.
-We host the Paisano Rest Stop to help facilitate their crossing experience here because Laredo, Texas does appreciate the work these Mexican citizens are doing in the United States," Salinas concluded.
+We host the Paisano Rest Stop to help facilitate their crossing experience here because Laredo, Texas does appreciate the work these Mexican citizens are doing in the United States," Rangel concluded.